Vida Mungwira: Biography

+Masauko Chipembere, Moir Chisuse, Vincent Gondwe and Gertrude Rubadiri.
+They were not in a white university but their syllabuses and exams were from Rhodes University.

 In 1955, Mungwira travelled to the United Kingdom to study medicine at the University of Bristol.
 She obtained her degree at age 26 in July 1961.
 Upon her graduation, Mungwira became the first African woman to qualify as a doctor from the territory of Rhodesia and Nyasaland.
 After graduation, she remained in the United Kingdom for a year of compulsory practical training.

 In 1962, at the age of 27, Mungwira returned to Africa to practise medicine.
 Little is known about her later life as a physician.
 On her return, she expressed a preference to practise medicine at a rural hospital in her home province of Nyasaland, where she grew up.
 Nyasaland existed until 1964, when it became independent from Britain and was renamed Malawi.
 In the 1970s, Mungwira's medical practice was based in Salisbury (present-day Harare).